 But this is not the case.
 Let’s see the main differences:

-– aggregation and content curation is about wanting to stay up to date on any news, with more general and wide-ranging content, while knowledge curation aims to select more relevant and specific content.
+– aggregation and content curation are about wanting to stay up to date on any news, with more general and wide-ranging content, while knowledge curation aims to select more relevant and specific content.
 For this reason, if we wanted to compare it to data analysis, we could say that content curation works with unstructured data, while knowledge curation tries to shape them, processing information to create knowledge.

 – content curation works more on quantity, while knowledge curation works more on quality;

-– an important role is played by the intent with which the content is created: according to it and its specificity we talk about knowledge or content curation.
+– an important role is played by the intent with which the content is created: according to it and its specificity, we talk about knowledge or content curation.

 Knowledge curation is an important and very complex subject.
 For this reason, it is necessary to use specific professionals to draw up an effective strategy.
 Let’s see which are the professionals in this field and their peculiarities.